-Applications of clipping include extracting part of a defined scene for viewing; identifying visible surfaces in three-dimensiona1 views; antialiasing line segments or object boundaries; creating objects using solid-modeling procedures; displaying a multi-window environment; and drawing and painting operations that allow parts of a picture to be selected for copying, moving, erasing, or duplicating.
-Depending on the application, the clip window can be a general polygon or it can even have curved boundaries.
+Clipping algorithms, or simply clipping, refer to the procedure that identifies portions of a picture that lie either inside or outside a specified region of space.
+The region being used for clipping is known as the clip window.
+Clipping has various applications, such as extracting a part of a defined scene for viewing, identifying visible surfaces in three-dimensional views, antialiasing line segments or object boundaries, creating objects using solid-modeling procedures, displaying a multi-window environment, and enabling drawing and painting operations that allow selecting parts of a picture for copying, moving, erasing, or duplicating.
+Depending on the application, the clip window can be a general polygon or have curved boundaries.

-For the viewing transformation, we want to display only those picture parts that are within the window area.
-Everything outside the window is discarded.
-Clipping algorithms can be applied in world coordinates, so that only the contents of the window interior are mapped to device coordinates.
-Alternatively, the complete world-coordinate picture can be mapped first to device coordinates, or normalized device coordinates, then clipped against the viewport boundaries.
-World-coordinate clipping removes those primitives outside the window from further consideration, thus eliminating the processing necessary to transform those primitives to device space.
+For viewing transformations, the objective is to display only those parts of the picture that lie within the window area, discarding everything outside of it.
+Clipping algorithms can be applied in world coordinates, where only the contents within the window interior are mapped to device coordinates.
+Alternatively, the complete world-coordinate picture can be mapped first to device coordinates or normalized device coordinates, and then clipped against the viewport boundaries.
+World-coordinate clipping eliminates the processing required to transform primitives outside the window to device space.

-Viewport clipping, on the other hand, can reduce calculations by allowing concatenation of viewing and geometric transformation matrices.
-But viewport clipping does require that the transformation to device coordinates be performed for all objects, including those outside the window area.
+Viewport clipping, on the other hand, can streamline calculations by allowing the concatenation of viewing and geometric transformation matrices.
+However, viewport clipping demands transforming all objects, including those outside the window area, to device coordinates.
 On raster systems, clipping algorithms are often combined with scan conversion.

-Assuming that the clip window is a rectangle in standard position, we save a point P = (x, y) for display if the following inequalities are satisfied:
+Point clipping is one of the types of clipping and is used to determine whether a point lies within the clip window.
+Assuming that the clip window is a rectangle in standard position, a point P = (x, y) is saved for display only if it satisfies the following inequalities:

-where the edges of the clip window (xwmin, xwmax, ywmin, ywmax) can be either the world-coordinate window boundaries or viewport boundaries.
-If any one of these four inequalities is not satisfied, the point is clipped (not saved for display).
-Although point clipping is applied less often than line or polygon clipping, some .applications may require a point clipping procedure.
-For example, point clipping can be applied to scenes involving explosions or sea foam that is modeled with particles (points) distributed in some region of the scene.
+Point clipping is applied less frequently than line or polygon clipping.
+However, certain applications might require a point clipping procedure.
+For instance, point clipping can be applied to scenes involving explosions or sea foam modeled with particles (points) distributed within a specific region of the scene.